jfredett/hazel/LOG.md

 It's not a new idea but it's a very nice one, and it seems like it'd be fun to build.

+# 27-DEC-2024

+## 2337 - ui

+I'm working a bit on the UI and a bit on the game driver itself, I'm thinking I'm going to tear up and rebuild the UI from scratch.
+The initial design is a little bit too split up and I think a less layered approach makes sense.
+It should really be more like a three layer tree, a collection of forms, containing widgets, which contain widgets.

+I'd like to experiment with a image-in-the-terminal API, I think designing the Driver and UI in tandem will help as well, since I think I want the Driver to ultimately house the UI startup code anyway, because ultimately the main entry point is going to configure an instance of the driver, and then run it.

+That makes it so the Driver is the primary entry point, and everything can ultimately speak it's little language to drive whatever it needs to do.
+This will also make it easier to expose driver internals to the UI, which is it's main goal.

+Ideally the UI would work by setting up some arbitrary query on the hazel engine and then use the output of that query to render itself.
+That would reduce the UI to a `Query` widget and a bunch of glue widgets that glue different `Query`-derived widgets together. `Query` can then also be used outside the UI to drive the engine in general.

+The idea would be that the query specifies a particular state you want the engine to converge on, and then it will return an iterator of solutions to that query.
+So a query might be logically "Find the best move after a 6 ply search = the position at turn 10 for black of the current game.".
+The Query widget would then break the query into the 'command' part ('in the position at turn 10 for black of the current game.') and the 'constraint' part ('the best move after a 6 ply search); and it would then create a 'job' that the driver would pick up and run based on some scheduler (ideally the job would contain metadata about what it intends to do so the scheduler can be efficient in how it runs the jobs to save work).

+Ultimately I'm interested more in making `hazel` good at the statistical analysis of large bodies of chess games, not so much necessarily an engine that is good at beating you at chess; there's stockfish for that.
+I am aiming to build something closer to a "Chess Machine" that can take a script targeting a simple command/query language and then generate games for further analysis.
+It should be good enough to play and be a reliable, if weak, engine.

+The engine what actually solves the constraint I *think* might just be a MCTS; I can say with some probability what, e.g., an evaluation distribution looks like.
+If I get the itch I do want to take a stab at a home-made NNUE implementation which would ostensibly give me a very strong eval function, so coupled with some SIMD MCTS I can at least implement a big subset of what I'm interested in, which is statistical views subject to some clever evaluation function.
+That evaluation function can generate richer evaluation structures, and I think it could be interesting to see what kind of trouble you can get up to with that.

+# 28-DEC-2024

+## 1514 - ui

+As everyone else seems to be doing at TOW, I'm trying out the `ghostty` terminal emulator; and I have to say, the hype seems pretty reasonable.
+Coming from iTerm2, it definitely 'feels' faster.
+I'm not sure if that's just placebo, but it feels like it renders at a higher framerate.

+The relevance to this project comes down to protocol wrt images-in-the-terminal. `ghostty` uses the `kitty` protocol, iTerm2 uses it's own.
+Barring significant issues, I'm already thinking `ghostty` might win out in at least the near term.
+I do want to investigate `alacritty` for this as well.
+Depending on how I go, the choice of protocol will be made.
+I like iTerm, I've been a longterm user, but the fact that `ghostty` is already well integrated with `nix` from the repo up is very appealing.